What’s the best way of extending the life of your guitar strings? The answer is simple: Keep them clean.

 - It’s primarily a lubricant (hence the name).
 Some people prefer just a cleaner, claiming that lubricants have an undesirable effect.

 The String Cleaner by ToneGear

 Cleaning the underside of strings is always a bit tricky – this device gets around that problem very effectively.
 It’s a clever little clamp that fits around (above and below) your strings for 360-degree cleaning.
-Once locked in place, you move it up and down the fretboard to clean along the entirety of the fretboard.
-The cloth is removable for washing but doesn’t come with cleaning solution so you’ll need to buy some separately (such as the Kyser product below).
+Once locked in place, you move it up and down the fretboard to clean along with the entirety of the fretboard.
+The cloth is removable for washing but doesn’t come with a cleaning solution so you’ll need to buy some separately (such as the Kyser product below).